bullhorn/rest-api-docs/source/includes/_services.md

 The California Consumer Privacy Act (CCPA) is a bill meant to enhance privacy rights and consumer protection for residents of California and goes into effect on January, 2020.
 Notify on Capture is a feature of this bill that notifies a person in the system that their data is being captured for the purposes of serving them as a staffing agency.
 An email is sent and a note is added to the person record for tracking.
 The staffing agency is responsible for knowing if and when to send Notify on Capture emails.

-The email body and subject line are pulled from as system settings (a.k.a.
-Private Label Attributes) that are specific to the type person record:
+The email body and subject line are pulled from system settings (private label attributes) that are specific to the person record:

  * `candidateDataCaptureNotificationEmailBody` / `candidateDataCaptureNotificationEmailSubjectLine`
  * `contactDataCaptureNotificationEmailBody` / `contactDataCaptureNotificationEmailSubjectLine`
  * `leadDataCaptureNotificationEmailBody` / `leadDataCaptureNotificationEmailSubjectLine`

-After the email is successfully sent, a note is added to the person record with an action type from the: `dataCaptureNotificationNoteType` system setting.
+After the email is successfully sent a note is added to the person record with an action type from the: `dataCaptureNotificationNoteType` system setting.

 ``` shell
 curl https://rest.bullhornstaffing.com/rest-services/e999/services/CCPA/notifyOnCapture